 - Adherence to the NASW Code of Ethics and the Code of Ethical Practice and Professional Conduct of the Ohio Counselor, Social worker, & Marriage and Family Therapist Board. - No history of charges and/or convictions of an offense that is contrary to professional practice. - Systematic evaluation of clients and their situations in an unbiased, factual way.
 Suspension of personal biases during interactions with others. - Comprehension of another individual's way of life and values.
 Empathic communication and support of the client as a basis for a productive professional relationship. - Appreciation of the value of diversity.
 Effective and nonjudgmental relation to and work with others who are different from oneself.
-Appropriate service to all persons in need of assistance, regardless of the person's age, class, race, ethnicity, national origin, immigration status, color, religion, gender identity or expression, mental or physical ability, marital status, sexual orientation, genetic information, veteran status, and/or political belief.
+Appropriate service to all persons in need of assistance, regardless of the person's age, caste, class, culture, race, ethnicity, nationality, immigration status, color, religion/spirituality, gender, gender identity and expression, disability and ability, marital status, sexual orientation, genetic information, veteran status, and/or political belief.
 No imposition of personal, religious, sexual, and/or cultural values on clients.